The Best Restaurants In San José, Costa Rica

 La Esquina de Buenos Aires

 For a taste of Cuba, make your way over to La Bodeguita Del Medio on Paseo Colon.
 This fun environment makes for a lively evening of drinks with friends.
 While plantain and yuca-based dishes can be found in abundance, you might want to go for Cuban chicken or roasted pork as your main meal.
-Along with an impressive selection of drinks, Bodeguita Del Medio boasts that they serve ‘The Best Mojito in the World’, which you will have to taste for yourself.
+Along with an impressive selection of drinks, Bodeguita Del Medio boasts that it serves the best mojito in the world, which you will just have to taste for yourself.

 Le Chandelier in Los Yoses specializes in authentic French cuisine, and they do it well.
-This establishment is both fancy and accommodating; its several different rooms vary in size and style, fitting a range of events from weddings to business meetings to simply lounging around.
-See the website’s gallery of delectable dishes.
+This establishment is both fancy and accommodating; its different rooms vary in size and style, fitting a range of events from weddings to business meetings to simply lounging around.